sdsc-hpc-training/webinars/202004_comet_101/running_jobs_on_comet.md

 * to run the job, use the command below:
 ```
 [mthomas@comet-ln3 IBRUN]$ sbatch hellompi.sb
-Submitted batch job 18343608
+Submitted batch job 32662205
 ```
-* For this class, we will be submitting our jobs to a reservation queue, use the `sbatch` script below:
+* In some cases, you may have access to a reservation queue, use the command below:
 ```
 sbatch --res=SI2018DAY1 hellompi-slurm.sb
 ```